-- b.
-Four session meet: Report time 8:00 AM; break between sessions 1 and 2 is 45 minutes; break between sessions 2 and 3 is 60 minutes (lunch provided); break between sessions 3 and 4 is 60 minutes (dinner provided).
-Meet is completely over at 10:00 PM.
-Total time at meet is 14 hours.
-Total break time is 2 hours and 45 minutes.
-Subtract 60 minutes (the maximum break time allowed) for a total of 13 paid hours. - 6.
-If the required 30-minute break times for lunch/dinner have not been provided, payment for the day is calculated from the contracted report time to the end of the entire competition for that day.
-The Meet Referee must communicate with the Meet Director if, per the published competition schedule, the required 30-minute break time may not be provided. - Following a meal break, judges should return to the field of play at the scheduled march-in time; however, in the case of meets at which the athletes have a timed warm-up period immediately following the march-in, the Meet Referee may make arrangements with the Meet Director to continue the break time to ensure the minimum of 30 minutes break, provided that they can return to the field of play within five minutes of the start of competition. - 7.
-At State, Regional and Nationals competitions which require a video analysis (Base Score) in addition to the judges' meeting, the paid judging time starts with the scheduled report time, up to one hour prior to the scheduled march-in time. - 8.
+- 1. Judges will be paid an hourly fee, according to their rating, with a minimum payment of 3 hours PER DAY. - 2.
+The daily number of paid hours is calculated from the report time to the end time of the meet. - 3.
+For meets with 3 or more sessions PER DAY, it is recommended that judges be provided a minimum of two 30-minute break times.
+Meals are to be provided during breaks, when appropriate as determined by the Meet Referee, regardless of the number of sessions per day. - 4.
+Additional breaks, of any duration, may be provided between sessions throughout the day. - Following a meal break, judges should return to the field of play at the scheduled march-in time; however, in the case of meets at which the athletes have a timed warm-up period immediately following the march-in, the Meet Referee may make arrangements with the Meet Director to continue the break time to ensure judges' receive adequate time to eat/rest, provided that they can return to the field of play within five minutes of the start of competition. - 5.
+At State, Regional and National competitions which require a video analysis (Base Score) in addition to the judges' meeting, the paid judging time starts with the scheduled report time, up to 1 hour prior to the scheduled march-in time. - 6.
 A portion of the hourly rate may be broken into halves, not less.
-Calculate the total time at the meet, then round off to the nearest half-hour (i.e., a total of 8 hours 15 minutes will be considered as 8 hours; a total of 8 hours 16 minutes will be considered as 81⁄2 hours).
-Do not round up for each session.
-Subtract the required break time from the total (or adjusted) time at the meet to determine the number of hours for which to be paid the hourly rate based on rating. - 9.
-The fee scale indicated in this document will be applicable for all USA Gymnastics sanctioned events unless otherwise specified in advance by the USA Gymnastics President. - 10.
-This Judges' Compensation Package is in effect for all USA Gymnastics competitions, as specified, with exception of judging fees for Xcel meets with entry fees of \$35.00 or less.
+Calculate the total time at the meet, then round off to the nearest 1⁄2 hour (i.e., a total of 8 hours 15 minutes will be considered as 8 hours; a total of 8 hours 16 minutes will be considered as 81⁄2 hours).
+Do not round up for each session. - 7.
+The fee scale indicated in this document will be applicable for all USA Gymnastics sanctioned events unless otherwise specified in advance by the USA Gymnastics President. - All TOPS competitions will be paid according to the hourly rate.